 Great resources make trip planning so much easier!
-To help with your trip planning, I am developing a list of my favorites.
+To help with your trip planning, I’m developing a list of my favorites.
 I’m on the lookout for new rental agencies to add, but they must have high quality bikes and great customer service.
 So if you have any recommendations for me, please send me a note and let me know.
 Likewise if you have any less than satisfactory experiences with any of the resources listed, let me know!
-Also, always be sure to confirm whether the rental agency accepts credit cards or just cash.
+It’s a good idea to confirm whether the rental agency accepts credit cards or just cash.
 And beware that most rental agencies will require a deposit on rented bikes, most often with a credit card hold.
 Once the bikes are returned, the credit card hold slip should be shredded and thrown away.

 Where to Rent Bikes

 Aquitaine Bike Hire Dordogne: If you are planning a cycling trip in the Dordogne or Le Vezere River Valleys, this is one of the first places you should stop.
 Located in the Perigord Norir Region in the small town of Coux et Bigaroque, Aquitaine Bike Hire Dordogne rents bikes, and develops affordable, self-guided tours.
 Owners Amy and Robert Owensmith have extensive cycling and tour planning experience and can help you plan a cycling trip that works with your budget.